mainul3195/scraper/README.md

 ## 📝 Notes
 - For best results, always use the latest version of `yt-dlp` and `aria2c`.
 - Some sites may require additional handling (e.g., login, cookies, or advanced scraping logic).
+- **Facebook and YouTube video extraction is supported, but upload date extraction is not yet implemented for these platforms.**
 - You can further automate the pipeline by combining the scripts or using a workflow manager.

 ---